arielherself/espresso/README.md

 ----------

-## How a fake egg saves baby sea turtles

-Every summer, Florida’s beaches host a miraculous event: clutches of baby sea turtles emerge from [their nests](https://te.arielherself.xyz/science-and-technology/2020/10/08/a-new-device-may-help-stop-the-robbery-of-turtles-nests) in unison.
-But predators and obstacles left by humans prevent most of the hatchlings from reaching the surf.
-[Conservationists can protect them](https://te.arielherself.xyz/technology-quarterly/2021/06/15/loss-of-biodiversity-poses-as-great-a-risk-to-humanity-as-climate-change), but only if they know the hatching date.
-Until now, that has been guesswork.
-No one can keep watch all the time.
-But now researchers have devised a gadget that predicts the right moment, according to a paper published in <em>PLoS ONE</em>, a journal.

-TurtleSense is a movement sensor encased in a mock turtle egg.
-Over five nesting seasons researchers buried these changelings in real nests.
-The sensor picks up the vibrations made by turtles hatching; when movement suddenly ceases it is a signal that the newborns are about to head to the sea.
-(Normally they emerge together exactly two nights later.)
-This early warning system allows conservationists to rescue more turtles—while keeping beaches open for holiday-makers.

 ## Weekend profile: Li Qiang, China’s probable next prime minister

 It is now all but certain who China’s next prime minister will be.
 On October 23rd, when Xi Jinping walked onto a podium in Beijing’s Great Hall of the People with members of his [reshuffled leadership team](https://te.arielherself.xyz/china/2022/10/27/xi-jinping-has-surrounded-himself-with-loyalists), the man directly behind him was Li Qiang, the Communist Party chief of Shanghai.
 That meant the 63-year-old Mr Li, whose promotion prospects many analysts had written off just a few months ago, had become China’s highest-ranking politician after Mr Xi.
 He is expected to take over from Li Keqiang (no relation), the 67-year-old current prime minister, when the legislature meets next March.